Discovering Conservation Laws using Optimal Transport and Manifold Learning: Proposed Manifold Learning Approach

 \subsubsection{Ergodicity and Physical Measures}

 To uniquely identify the isosurface associated with each trajectory, we must make several additional assumptions that will allow us to treat the set of points making up each trajectory as samples from an ergodic invariant measure on the corresponding isosurface.
-Specifically, we assume that, for each trajectory $\mathbf{x}(t)$ with conserved quantities $\mathbf{c}$, the dynamical system (Eq.\ \ref{eq:system}) admits a physical measure \cite{medio_lines_2001} that is ergodic on the isosurface $\mathcal X_{\mathbf{c}}$ and is defined by
+Specifically, we assume that, for each trajectory $\mathbf{x}(t)$ with conserved quantities $\mathbf{c}$, the dynamical system (Eq.~\ref{eq:system}) admits a physical measure \cite{medio_lines_2001} that is ergodic on the isosurface $\mathcal X_{\mathbf{c}}$ and is defined by

 where $\delta_{\mathbf{x}(t)}$ is the Dirac measure centered on $\mathbf{x}(t)$.
 This ensures that trajectories with the same conserved quantities will sample the same distribution on the same isosurface, allowing us to use the distribution sampled by each trajectory as a proxy for the corresponding isosurface.
+For more details about this assumption, see Appendix \ref{apx:measure}.

 In practice, the sampled distribution may be lower dimensional than the corresponding isosurface if some of the conserved quantities do not vary in the dataset and instead correspond to fixed constraints, or if the dynamical system is dissipative.
 In the former case, this does not affect our ability to uniquely identify a distribution with an isosurface and its corresponding set of conserved quantities, meaning that we are able to apply this approach even if the provided phase space is much larger than the intrinsic phase space of the dynamical system.
 In the latter case, the dissipative nature of the system may cause information about conservation laws relevant during the transient portion of the dynamics to be lost, but we are still able to use our approach to identify conserved quantities relevant for the long term behavior of the system.